Coherent charge carrier dynamics in the presence of thermal lattice vibrations: Deformation Potential

 Analogous to Eq. \eqref{eq:DPdef}, the quantum field of the deformation potential is determined as

 where the parameter

 represents electron-phonon coupling strength.
-It should be noted that only the longitudinal ($\lambda=l$) acoustic modes contribute to the deformation potential $(\mathbf{q}\cdot\bm{\varepsilon}_{\mathbf{q}l}=q)$, whereas the transverse ($\lambda=t$) acoustic modes do not $(\mathbf{q}\cdot\bm{\varepsilon}_{\mathbf{q}t}=0)$.
+It should be noted that only the longitudinal ($\lambda=l$) acoustic modes contribute to the deformation potential $(\mathbf{q}\cdot\bm{\varepsilon}_{\mathbf{q}l}=\abs{\mathbf{q}})$, whereas the transverse ($\lambda=t$) acoustic modes do not $(\mathbf{q}\cdot\bm{\varepsilon}_{\mathbf{q}t}=0)$.

-We next construct a corresponding \emph{quasi-classical} field of the deformation potential $V_D(\mathbf{r},t)$ by taking the expectation value of the quantum field of the deformation potential $\hat{V}_D(\mathbf{r},t)$ with respect to the multimode coherent state $\ket{\chi}$ (see Eq.~\ref{eq:chi}) describing the lattice.
+We next construct a corresponding \emph{quasiclassical} field of the deformation potential $V_D(\mathbf{r},t)$ by taking the expectation value of the quantum field of the deformation potential $\hat{V}_D(\mathbf{r},t)$ with respect to the multimode coherent state $\ket{\bm{\alpha}}$ [see Eq.~\ref{eq:Vecalpha}] describing the lattice:

-The amplitudes of the modes $\sim\abs{\alpha_{\mathbf{q}\lambda}}$ are determined by the thermal occupations (see Eq. \eqref{eq:ThermalAvg}).
+The amplitudes of the modes ${\sim}\abs{\alpha_{\mathbf{q}\lambda}}$ are determined by the thermal occupations [see Eq. \eqref{eq:ThermalAvg}].

-Now we use the Debye model that introduces linear dispersion $\omega_{\mathbf{q}l}=v_s|\mathbf{q}|$ ($v_s$ is sound speed) and Debye wavenumber (isotropic cutoff) $q_D$.
-Then, the quasi-classical field of the deformation potential is written as
+Now we use the Debye model that introduces linear dispersion $\omega_{\mathbf{q}l}=v_s|\mathbf{q}|$ ($v_s$ is sound speed) and Debye wave number (isotropic cutoff) $q_D$.
+Then, the quasiclassical field of the deformation potential is written as

 where $\varphi_{\mathbf{q}\lambda}=\arg(\alpha_{\mathbf{q}\lambda})$ is the phase of a coherent state $\ket{\alpha_{\mathbf{q}\lambda}}$.
-Examples of this potential are given in Figs. \ref{Deformation_potential_example}, \ref{Deformation_potential_temperature_dependence} and \ref{ACDP}.
+Examples of this potential are given in Figs. \ref{Deformation_potential_example}, \ref{Deformation_potential_temperature_dependence}, and \ref{ACDP}.

 We want to emphasize two aspects regarding the derivation.
 First, although our deformation potential was derived from the quantized lattice vibrations, it can also be deduced from the classical lattice vibrations as shown in Appendix~\ref{app:ClassicalDeriv}.
-Second, the lattice model is not necessarily to be the Debye model and any appropriate dispersion relation $\omega_{\mathbf{q}l}$ can be used.
-Nevertheless, we will use the Debye model, assuming the linear dispersion $\omega_{\mathbf{q}l} = v_s q$.
+Second, the lattice model is not necessarily the Debye model and any appropriate dispersion relation $\omega_{\mathbf{q}l}$ can be used.
+Nevertheless, we will employ the Debye model, assuming the linear dispersion $\omega_{\mathbf{q}l} = v_s \vert \mathbf{q} \vert$ where $v_s$ is sound velocity.